Network

 How the different layers, as described in the Architecture section, interact

 Our structure adheres to perhaps the most important principle of programming: abstraction.
-Each device or program has one high-level responsibility, and each layer is run on a different platform, but no device needs to concern itself with the details of another in order to work.
+Each device or program has one high-level responsibility and delegates everything else to other programs.
+In particular, we standardize our communication on protocols, not implementation.
+No device needs to concern itself with the details of another to do its job.

 For example, the dashboard may need to drive the rover forward, but it should not need to know about the Drive subsystem.
 Rather it should send a command to the subsystems program which then forwards the command to the drive firmware.
 The dashboard does not know how to communicate with the drive firmware, and the subsystems program does not know how to drive.